sa1987/AgapeQuiz/howToGuide.md

-## Getting started with using the Javascript based quiz and certificate
+## Getting started with using the Javascript based quiz and certificate generator

 Agape quiz is a java script based online quiz hosted through GitHub, as a part of the Agape initiative.
 You can create your own quiz and certificates using the Agape quiz template.